 This easy 30 minute healthy Orange Chicken is full of real ingredients, great fresh flavor, and is perfectly easy for any night of the week!
-Your family will be begging for you to make it again and again!
+Skip the takeout and try this homemade orange chicken recipe!

 This meal would be awesome with a great vegetable side dish – pick one out from my Asian Vegetable Recipes roundup, filled with easy, simple and family friendly side dish recipes!

 This recipe is so simple to make!
 Here is a quick rundown, but make sure to scroll down to the recipe card below for the full set of directions.